Bakoroba/crypto_arbitrage/README.md

 ## Contributors

-The project is based on the template of the FinTech Bootcamp Module 3 Challenge.
+The project is based on the template of the Columbia University FinTech Bootcamp Module 3 Challenge.

 ---